“This is without a doubt the most stimulating and practical PD workshop I have had in years” workshop participant

 The two day workshop programme is designed to enable teachers to begin facilitating philosophical inquiry in the classroom.
 It contains a mix of experiential learning and practical pedagogy.
 There are four sessions in which participants are involved in a “community of inquiry” in the same way that their students would be.
 This serves to model a variety of processes and to introduce a range of stimulus materials.
 Practical pedagogy sessions will cover the following topics: the nature of the community of inquiry, the role of the facilitator, techniques for developing philosophical skills and making inquiry more rigorous, using exercises and discussion plans, keeping the discussion philosophical, planning and evaluating sessions and a survey of available resources.

-The lead facilitator for the workshops is Dr Vanya Kovach, who may be assisted by newly qualified P4C teacher educators.
+The lead facilitator for the workshops is Dr Vanya Kovach, who usually co-facilitates with classroom-based P4C teacher educators in Auckland, Wellington, Christchurch and Manawatu.
 Vanya has been training teachers, and P4C teacher educators, in New Zealand and Australia, since 1996.
 She holds a full certification as a teacher educator from the Federation of Australasian Philosophy in Schools Associations, has a PhD in Philosophy, and has had extensive experience in the classroom with students of all ages.
 She teaches part time in the Philosophy Department of the University of Auckland, and is an active philosopher in the community.

 “Adds a new dimension to your teaching.
 Great way to extend kids thinking” workshop participant